prashantacharya/Project-Management-System-API/readme.md

 yarn
 ```

+2. Copy the contents of `.env.example` file on `.env` and make necessary changes.

-2. Run the development server
+3. Run the development server

 ```sh
 npm start